Volume 8, Issue 2 (2023) IJMPP 2023, 8(2): 895-899 | Back to browse issues page

 Send citation to:

 Namazi R, Rezapour B, Delshad M H. Musculoskeletal Disorders among a Sample of Iranian office Workers in Khoi Health Center: a Descriptive Study from Khoi, Iran.
-IJMPP 2023; 8 (2 and 2023) :895-899
+IJMPP 2023; 8 (2) :895-899

 URL: http://ijmpp.modares.ac.ir/article-32-66829-en.html